divyanshu132/Keywords-Extraction-using-Minimum-Vertex-Cover/README.md

 step 4:	CleanTextFile.txt will be generated from step-3.

-step 4:	Run Summary1.ipynb finally(file(CleanTextFile.txt) is already provided just run the program).
+step 4:	Run Summary.ipynb finally(file(CleanTextFile.txt) is already provided just run the program).

 step 5:	The output represents the respective important keywords of the given document.